-Our weekly series, Live to Explore Cbus, features Columbus’ thriving neighborhoods through the eyes of influential people who live, work and play in the area.
-Discover personal stories, favorite locales and best kept secrets about the neighborhoods that make our city so special, from the people who experience them every day!
+Our series, Live to Explore Cbus, features Columbus’ thriving neighborhoods through the eyes of influential people who live, work and play in the area.
+Discover personal stories, favorite locales and best-kept secrets about the neighborhoods that make our city so special, from the people who experience them every day!

-This week, we’re highlighting Franklinton with Mandi Caskey (aka Miss Birdy), contemporary muralist and co-founder of Catalyst Columbus.
+We’re highlighting Franklinton with Mandi Caskey (aka Miss Birdy), a contemporary muralist and co-founder of Catalyst Columbus.

 Why is Franklinton so special to you?